Kimaitn/BlockchainMedicineTracker/blockchain/README.md

     - find `<KEYSTORE>` and replace it with the full name of the `_sk` file in  `composer/crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/`.
     - find `<PEER-2-IP>` and replace it with machine two's IP address.
 This will specify what IP `peer2` will be at.
 1. Use the `scp` command to copy the `blockchain` folder onto machine two.
 Replace `${PEER-IP}` in the script with machine two's IP.
 You will probably have the best luck copying from your local computer with the `sshfs` target folder as the source folder.
-1. On the first machine: `./startFabric.sh && ./createPeerAdminCard.sh`
+1. MACHINE ONE - `./startFabric.sh && ./createPeerAdminCard.sh`
-1. On the second machine: `./startFabric-peer2.sh`
+1. MACHINE TWO - `./startFabric-peer2.sh`

 ## Using Composer to deploy a business network on Fabric
 You will need to add `mat-network.bna` (or whatever `.bna` file you will be using) in the current working directory.
 The directory doesn't matter, but `networkadmin.card` will be saved in it, so doing this in `blockchain` would probably be best.
+Run these commands on MACHINE ONE.

 1. `composer network install --card PeerAdmin@hlfv1 --archiveFile mat-network.bna`
 1. `composer network start -n mat-network -V 0.0.1 -A admin -S adminpw --card PeerAdmin@hlfv1 -f networkadmin.card`